 *A later study in the same journal found that “grounding” or “earthing” may help regulate both the endocrine and nervous systems as well.

 We present-day humans live in a sea of electromagnetic waves radiated by mobile phone signals, Wi-Fi, automatic doors etc. This is referred to as “dirty electricity” or “electromagnetic pollution.”
 Luckily for us, the earth’s surface is rich with electrons that can neutralize this dirty electricity.
 Vibrating and charging the currents within us back into healthy balance.

 This can boost our energy, balance our mood, clarify our thinking, and perhaps even save our lives.

-A Sacred Science spring challenge for you:
+A Sacred Science barefoot challenge for you:

-(I find it’s fun to go foot-naked in odd places in the midst of shoe-wearers who scratch their heads in confusion as they watch… BUT it’s also nice to do in the comfort of your own backyard or the middle of the forest)
+*I find it’s fun to go foot-naked in odd places in the midst of shoe-wearers who scratch their heads in confusion as they watch… BUT it’s also nice to do in the comfort of your own backyard or the middle of the forest.

-Founder, The Sacred Science
+& Founder of The Sacred Science